Dominance Product and High-Dimensional Closest Pair under $L_\infty$: Closest Pair

 \subsection{Solving the Optimization Problem}

 The algorithm from Theorem~\ref{thm:decision} solves the $\linfty$ \CPD{} problem.
 It actually gives a stronger result, as it finds {\em all} pairs of points $(p_i, p_j)$ such that $\left\|p_i - p_j \right\|_\infty \leq \delta$.
-We use this algorithm in order to solve the optimization problem $\linfty$ \CP{}, i.e., to find a pair of points at minimum $L_\infty$ distance.
+We use this algorithm in order to solve the optimization problem $\linfty$ \CP{}.

 As a ``quick and dirty" solution, one can solve the optimization problem by using the algorithm from Theorem~\ref{thm:decision} to guide a binary search over the diameter $W$ of the input point set, which is at most twice the largest absolute value of the coordinates of the input points.
 If the coordinates are integers then we need to invoke the algorithm from Theorem~\ref{thm:decision} $O(\log W)$ times.
 If the coordinates are reals, we invoke it $O(B)$ times for $B$ bits of precision.
 However, the dependence on $W$ makes this method weakly polynomial, and, for real data, only yields an approximation.
-As we show next, this naive approach can be replaced by strongly-polynomial algorithms, one deterministic and one randomized, with $O(DP(n,d)\log n)$ running time.
+As we show next, this naive approach can be replaced by strongly-polynomial algorithms, A deterministic one that runs in $O(DP(n,d)\log n)$ time, and a randomized one that runs in $O(DP(n,d))$ expected time.

-\paragraph{Deterministic strongly-polynomial algorithm.}
+\subparagraph*{Deterministic strongly-polynomial algorithm.}

 \begin{theorem} Given a set $S$ of $n$ points $p_1,\ldots, p_n$ in $\reals^d$, the $\linfty$ {\rm \CP{}} problem can be solved for $S$ in $O(DP(n,d) \log n)$ time. \end{theorem}

 \begin{proof} Since the distance between the closest pair of points, say $p_i, p_j$, is